Prime Minister from 5 December 1972 to 11 November 1975

-Whitlam entered federal parliament in November 1952 by winning the seat of Werriwa in a by-election.
-He was elected deputy leader of the federal parliamentary ALP in March 1960.
+Whitlam entered federal parliament in November 1952, winning the seat of Werriwa in a by-election.
+He was elected Deputy Leader of the federal parliamentary ALP in March 1960.
 He succeeded Arthur Calwell as leader in February 1967, which made him Leader of the Opposition.

 As ALP deputy and leader, Whitlam played an important part in reviving the party's electoral fortune, through modernisation of the party platform so as to appeal to an emerging generation of better-educated voters.
 He helped the party throw off its image of being under Communist influence and control by party officials with no responsibility to parliament.
 He also won the ALP many supporters by persuading the party to accept government financial support of non-government schools.